lucasjoliveau/doc/en/applications/finance/fiscal_localizations/indonesia.md

 #### Correct an invoice that has been posted and downloaded: Replace Invoice
 feature

-  1. Cancel the original wrong invoice in Odoo.
+  1. Cancel the original wrong invoice in Konvergo ERP.
 For instance, we will change the Kode Transakski from 01 to 03 for the INV/2020/0001.

   2. Create a new invoice and set the canceled invoice in the _Replace Invoice_ field.
 In this field, we can only select invoices in _Cancel_ state from the same customer.

-  3. As you validate, Odoo will automatically use the same e-Faktur serial number as the canceled and replaced invoice replacing the third digit of the original serial number with _1_ (as requested to upload a replacement invoice in the e-Faktur app).
+  3. As you validate, Konvergo ERP will automatically use the same e-Faktur serial number as the canceled and replaced invoice replacing the third digit of the original serial number with _1_ (as requested to upload a replacement invoice in the e-Faktur app).

 ![../../../_images/indonesia-replace-invoice.png](../../../_images/indonesia-
 replace-invoice.png)